Back to Blogs

 Step 2: Assess Current Workforce

-Before planning for the future, HR teams must evaluate the current workforce to understand talent, skills, and alignment with business objectives.
+Before planning for the future, HR teams must evaluate the current workforce to assess employee skills, capabilities, and alignment with business objectives.
 This helps identify strengths, weaknesses, and gaps in your workforce.

 Step 3: Forecast Future Workforce Needs